 SC Innovations, Inc. v.
 Uber Techs., Inc

-Plaintiff Sidecar (through its successor SC Innovations), now a defunct transportation network company, brought suit against Uber alleging ‘monopolization in violation of § 2 of the Sherman Act, based both on predatory pricing and on exclusionary tortious conduct [and] attempted monopolization’.
-Sidecar’s predatory pricing theory is that Uber engaged in predatory pricing on each of the two ‘sides’ of the ride-hailing market, offering above-market incentive payments to recruit plaintiff’s drivers and below-market fares to passengers, and, at least in some circumstances, pricing rides below the costs that it pays drivers.
+Plaintiff Sidecar (through its successor SC Innovations), now a defunct transportation network company, brought suit against Uber alleging ‘monopolization in violation [of] section 2 of the Sherman Act, based both on predatory pricing and on exclusionary tortious conduct [and] attempted monopolization’.
+In its second amended complaint, Sidecar alleged that Uber engaged in predatory pricing on each of the two ‘sides’ of the ride-hailing market, offering above-market incentive payments to recruit plaintiff’s drivers and below-market fares to passengers, and, at least in some circumstances, pricing rides below the costs that it pays drivers.
 It also claimed that Uber had engaged in exclusionary conduct by conducting ‘campaigns to disrupt rivals (including Sidecar) by submitting requests for rides through rivals’ platforms and either canceling the requests before the drivers arrived,’ or ‘having Uber representatives actually ride with rival ride-hailing companies’ drivers and attempt to convince them to drive exclusively for Uber.’

 Uber disputed the claims, arguing that plaintiffs had not alleged cognisable monopoly power, which is required under any Section 2 claim, specifically stating that Sidecar had failed to consider both sides of the two-sided ride sharing platform.
 Sidecar argued it had pled market power through circumstantial evidence as it had ‘define[d] the relevant market, show[ed] that the defendant owns a dominant share of that market, show[ed] that there are significant barriers to entry, and showed that existing competitors lack the capacity to increase their output in the short run’.

-1 Dee Bansal and Jacqueline Grise are partners, and Julia Brinton and David Burns are associates, at Cooley LLP.
+1 Dee Bansal and Jacqueline Grise are partners, and Julia Brinton, David Burns and Richard Lee are associates, at Cooley LLP.

 2 In contrast, Section 1 of the Sherman Act, 15 U.S.C. § 1, proscribes agreements in restraint of trade and Section 7 of the Clayton Act, 15 U.S.C. § 18, prohibits mergers and acquisitions where the effect ‘may be substantially to lessen competition, or to tend to create a monopoly’.
 The U.S. Federal Trade Commission may also challenge exclusionary conduct under Section 5 of the FTC Act, 15 U.S.C. § 45.